natecraddock/workspaces.nvim/README.md

   Prints all workspaces.

+* `:WorkspacesListDirs`

+  Prints all directories.

 * `:WorkspacesOpen [name]`

   Opens the named workspace. *opening* a workspace means to change the current directory to that workspace's path.

+* `:WorkspacesSyncDirs`

+  Synchronize workspaces from registered directories.

 See `:h workspaces-usage` for more information on the commands.